Did you know?

 Canada is one of the largest sources of U.S. petroleum imports, and petroleum imports from Canada have increased significantly since the 1990s.
 Canada was the source of 15% of U.S. petroleum imports in 1994 and 43% in 2018.

 The five largest sources of U.S. petroleum imports by percent share of total petroelum imports in 2018 were

 - Saudi Arabia—9%

 The United States exports petroleum

 Because the United States imports petroleum, it may seem surprising that it also exports petroleum.
-In 2017, total U.S. petroleum exports averaged about 6.3 MMb/d.
-Total U.S. petroleum exports included about 1.1 MMb/d of crude oil, about 29% of which went to Canada.
+In 2018, total U.S. petroleum exports averaged about 7.6 MMb/d, which included about 2.0 MMb/d of crude oil or about 26% of total petroleum exports.

 Most U.S. petroleum exports are petroleum liquids and refined petroleum products.
 Because of logistical, regulatory, and quality considerations, exporting some petroleum is the most economical way to meet the market's needs.
 For example, refiners in the U.S. Gulf Coast region frequently find that it makes economic sense to export some of their gasoline to Mexico rather than shipping it to the East Coast of the United States, because lower cost gasoline imports from Europe may be available to the East Coast.

 The five largest destinations of U.S. petroleum exports by share of total exports in 2018 were